funvill/funvill.github.io/_posts/2023-03-22-idea054-digital-dice.md

 title: Idea 54 - Digital Dices
 date: '2023-03-22 00:54'
 categories: ideas
-tags: books publishing projects ideas
+tags: books publishing eletronics projects ideas
 excerpt: A dice that when rolled shows a random number within a range on a screen
 ---